CCI-MOC/documentation/docs/source/Engage1-Anycast-Setup.md

 But this causes all traffic to get forwarded to the designated ARP router for the gateway, which in turn means that all traffic to the cache node IP ends up at the cache node under that router, which is definitely not desired behavior.

-### Cache Node VLANs
+ **Cache Node VLANs**

 A separate VLAN must be created for each cache node.
 The VLAN number should be 2000 + cabinet number of the cache node.
 This cabinet number is also used in the hostname of the cache node and as the RBridge-ID of the TOR switch.

 So for example, cache-c07-01 is in cabinet 7, its TOR swich is RBridge-7, and its Cache Node VLAN is 2007.

-In th example, cache transit vlans are created for cache nodes 7 and 8.
+In the example, cache transit vlans are created for cache nodes 7 and 8.

 Create the VLANS: